How to use the ERIC database: the complete tutorial

 - Audiovisual resources

-Currently, ERIC contains over 250 journals, which are included in the database based on specific criteria.
+Currently, ERIC includes over 250 journals, selected based on specific criteria.
 Because it is primarily a resource for education-related texts, an entire journal is only included if more than 80% of its articles focus on education.

-When the percentage is lower than 80 percent, then articles are selected on a case-by-case basis.
-ERIC content is updated monthly, so you should find new resources frequently.
+If the percentage is lower than 80%, articles are selected on a case-by-case basis.
+ERIC content is updated monthly, so new resources are added frequently.

 How to search ERIC by keyword and subject